leigh-perry/template-wizard/README.md

 # Template Wizard
 ## About
 This simple app creates a replica of a directory performing string substitution.
-This is enough to create a new Java or Scala project based on an existing app (or a skeleton template app).
+This is enough to create a new Java, Kotlin, Scala etc project based on an existing app (or a skeleton template app).
+Or it be used for any other banal clone-transform task that can be expressed as a series of string substitutions.

 ## Build
 ```